Automated External Defibrillators (AED): An Overview

 Related Article: Learn how to place AED pads on adults and children

-AEDs typically cost between $1,500 – $3,000.
-Used or refurbished AEDs can be had for less, but it’s important to carefully examine the unit before purchasing a used AED.
+New and premarket FDA approved AED units typically cost between $1,500 – $3,000.
+Used or refurbished machines can be purchased for $600-$800, but in that situation it’s very important to research carefully and if possible, examine the unit before purchasing a used AED defibrillator.

-AEDs are used when a victim is experiencing sudden cardiac arrest.
+AEDs have been designed for immediate use when a victim is experiencing cardiac crisis.
 An AED device is the only way to potentially restore a regular heart rhythm in the event of sudden cardiac arrest.

 An AED checks the heart’s rhythm through electrode pads and sends an electrical shock to the victim’s heart if an abnormal rhythm is detected.
 Voice prompts from the defibrillator will instruct the user on what to do.

 You can learn more about this process in greater detail in our article on “How To Use An AED”.

 An AED can be used by almost anyone.
 In addition to its potentially life-saving function of shocking the heart to re-establish a consistent rhythm, each AED machine also features audio and visual prompts that walk the user through the essential steps of operation.

 This means any layperson can use an AED.